 The following are tips for using URLs:

 - If your dashboard will only be accessed over a secure HTTPS connection, use HTTPS: in your URL references.
 If not, consider using a relative URL, which doesn't have the HTTPS: or HTTP: scheme specified, such as: //www.example.com/logo.png.

-- If you don't want to follow the above tips, consider leveraging your ArcGIS organization's ability to add image files as items in your ArcGIS organization's content.
+- If you don't want to use the above tip, consider leveraging your organization's ability to add image files as items in your organization's content.
 After adding the new item, share it with everyone.
 This will produce a URL on the image's item details page that can be used in a dashboard.

-- If the URL references a domain different than your ArcGIS organization, the server hosting the requested resources should support CORS requests from your ArcGIS domain.
+- If the URL references a domain that differs from yours, the server hosting the requested resources should support CORS requests from your domain.